rehierl/node-tree-outliner/3-basic-design/3-5-0-subsection.md

 parent section's inner sections.
 That is, without closing all of the parent section's inner sections at the same time.

-Closing a parent section inside of one of its inner sections would obviously define all those nodes, that are subsequent to the parent section's close event and presequent to the inner section's close event, to not belong to the parent section (although they would still belong to the corresponding "subsection").
+Closing a parent section inside of one of its inner sections would consequently define all those nodes, that are subsequent to the parent section's close event and presequent to the inner section's close event, to not belong to the parent section (although they would still belong to the corresponding "subsection").
-Consequently, the definition of the term "subsection" no longer applies.
-And, because of that, the inner section would not be a subsection to that parent section, it would become something else instead.
+And, because of that, the definition of the term "subsection" no longer applies as that "subsection" would then contain nodes which the "parent section" would not contain.
+As a result of that, such an inner section is not a subsection to that parent section, it would be something else instead.
+That is, their relationship would change considerably.

 Note that a subset is not a subset, if it contains even one element that does not also belong to its parent set.
 Put differently, a subset is not a subset, if there is no guarantee that all elements of the subset are also elements of its parent set.
-That is, it must be guaranteed that such conditions can never be encountered.
+That is, it must be guaranteed that such conditions can never occur.

 **CLARIFICATION**
 A section never is a subsection to itself.